-Figure 4.9.
+Figure 4.11.
 The percentage of participants from the 50/50 gender sample in each of the eight Risk Types.
 The Axial group accounts for 10.8% (n = 5000).

-Although the prevalence of Risk Types in the 50:50 gender sample still shows a broadly even spread across all eight Risk Types, there are a couple of small contrasts between the equal gender sample and the full opportunity sample of 7072.
-The two most significant are the Wary Risk Type, which increases by 1.5% in its distribution of the 50:50 gender sample, and the Composed Risk Type, which decreases by 1.3% in its distribution of the 50:50 gender is a variable that may account for variations in population-level distributions, the extent of these variations is somewhat limited.
+Although the prevalence of Risk Types in the 50:50 gender sample still shows a broadly even spread across all eight Risk Types, there are a couple of small contrasts between the equal gender divide sample and the full opportunity sample of 7072.
+The two largest contrasts are represented by the Wary Risk Type, which increases by 1.5% in its distribution of the 50:50 gender sample, and the Composed Risk Type, which decreases by 1.3% in its distribution of the 50:50 gender sample.
+Whilst these findings support the conclusion that gender is a variable that may account for variations in population-level distributions, the extent of these variations is somewhat limited.